Smash42/Builders_Market/app/README.md

 * Guests can only access Home, Product Browse, Product Details.
 All other routes will throw a 401 error, UnAuthenticated.
 * Moderator and User it depeneds on their permissions.
 But if they do not have the permissions you will get a 403 error, Insufficient Permissions.

-# Current Limitations and will be implemented in future sprints
-* Password Reset is not working yet, the page will work but nothing further at this time.
-* No MFA
 _______